PayThePizzo/Laska-2077/README.md

 ### Contributing

-We'd like to thank our professors Claudio Lucchese and Alvise Spano' for helping us during the creation of our project.
+We'd like to thank our professors Claudio Lucchese, Alvise Spano'  and out tutors Alberto Veneri and Antonio Emanuele Cina' for helping us during the creation of our project.

 ### Versioning